mmbman/Katagiri/1983-08-24-Blue-Cliff-Record-Case-46-Talk-2.md

 **Same person:** Yeah, moving toward.
 Why does he call that delusion?

-**Katagiri:** [It’s delusion] in a good sense. [...]
+**Katagiri:** [It’s delusion] in a good sense.
 Because delusion also has a reason why it exists.
 Without delusion, you cannot move toward the destination, so-called buddha.
 So delusion is nice.

 So for this, delusion is moving toward.
 In other words, initiatively, you should act.
 You should act, you should build up your life.
 You should take care of your life every day, whatever reason you have.
 That is delusion.
 Because you can understand human life.
 You can understand how strong you are, how weak you are.
 You understand your life.
 But it’s delusion because it’s pretty easy for us to be, well, just crushed, or carried away by learning of your life.
 So in many ways, delusions.

 But delusions are also nothing but entities, as a buddha.
 So we have to go through the delusions, beings, [...] taking care of human life again and again, initiatively, until your life tells you about your life and about others’ life.
 So very naturally, you can experience ... spiritual communication.

-Is that alright?

 #### 1:07:11